ChiFungHillmanChan/programming-project/python-project/README.md

 Your program should read lines of text from standard input.
 Each line will consist of a non-empty string containing only the characters '0' through '9'.
 Each string is no more than 13 characters long.
 Output:
 For each input string, print to standard output the number of expressions that evaluate to an ugly number, one number per line.

+## two_sum.py
+This is a problem from 'Leetcode'

+Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

+example:
+Input: nums = [2,7,11,15], target = 9
+Output: [0,1]

+## roman_to_integer.py
+This is a problem from 'Leetcode' to input the roman number and return it by integer.

+## linked_list.py
+This is a program to work with linked list in python This file just work with append, prepend and insert to specific place